 Sleep plays a vital role in good health and well-being throughout your life.
 For example, sleep is involved in the healing and repair of your heart and blood vessels.
 Ongoing sleep deficiency is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, and stroke.

 The way you feel while you’re awake depends in part on what happens while you’re sleeping.
 During sleep, your body is working to support healthy brain function and maintain your physical health.
-Getting enough quality sleep at the right times can help protect your mental health, physical health, quality of life, and safety.
+Getting quality sleep at the right times protects your mental health, physical health, quality of life, and safety.

 Keeping Fit and Staying Healthy Summary

-Regular exercise, a healthy diet, and plenty of sleep can lead to a host of benefits.
-Such as increased energy, happiness, health, and even a long life.
+Regular exercise, a healthy diet, and plenty of sleep can lead to a host of benefits, such as increased energy, happiness, health, and even a long life.
 Exercise and diet are pivotal in determining a person’s overall health.
-Therefore, making them both part of your lifestyle can make a dramatic difference in how you look and feel.
+Therefore, making them both part of your lifestyle can dramatically difference how you look and feel.

 It’s the little things that you do each day that add up to being healthy and fit.
 It is always a work in progress since there are many elements to a healthy lifestyle.
 Use these guidelines on your journey on the path to good health.

 Disclaimer: I am not a personal trainer or a healthcare professional.
-The guidelines in this article are what work best for me and might not be the right type of guidance for you.
+This article’s guidelines are what work best for me and might not be the right type of guidance for you.
 I always recommend consulting a doctor or health professional before making changes to your diet and/or fitness routine.